cristinae/WikiTailor/lump/lump-ir-retrievalmodels/README.md

 SUBPROJECTS
 -----------

-document includes classes to represent a document's contents with different
+document - includes classes to represent a document's contents with different
-	characterizarions (e.g. BoW and n-grams)
+	characterizations (e.g. BoW and n-grams)

-similarity contains the classes to compute similarity between two document
+similarity - contains the classes to compute similarity between two document
 	vectors.
 Now only cosine is included.

 similarity.esa (TODEFINE) should include the ESA-related classes